-Reinvest of IDCW
+Reinvestment of IDCW

-Under this sub-option, IDCWs are reinvested by way of allotment of additional Units of the Scheme, instead of receiving IDCW payout.
-Such additional Units by way of reinvestment of IDCWs will be at the Applicable NAV on the next Business day after the Record Date.
-The additional Units issued under this sub-option and held as long term capital asset will get the benefit of long-term capital gains tax if sold after being held for greater than twelve months.
-For this purpose, twelve months will be computed from the date when such additional units are allotted.
+Under this sub-option, IDCW will be reinvested by way of additional Units of the Scheme instead of being paid out.
+Such reinvestment will be at the applicable NAV on the next Business Day after the Record Date.
+There shall however, be no entry load/exit load, if any, on the IDCW so reinvested.
+The IDCW so reinvested shall be constructive payment of IDCW to the Unit Holders and constructive receipt of the same amount from each Unit Holder, for reinvestment in Units.
+The additional Units issued under this option and held as capital asset would get the benefit of long term capital gains if sold after being held for greater than 12 months.
+For this purpose, 12 months will be computed from the date when such additional Units are issued/allotted.

-Effect of IDCW:

-The NAV of the Unit Holders in IDCW Option will stand reduced by the amount of IDCW declared.
+Effect of IDCW: The NAV of the Unit Holders in IDCW Option will stand reduced by the amount of IDCW declared.

-On declaration of IDCW, the NAV of the IDCW option will further stand reduced by the applicable statutory levy/surcharge/cess/ any other levy payable by the scheme in respect of separate category of investors if any.
-Notwithstanding varying rates of statutory levies, the ex- IDCW NAV will remain the same for all categories of investors in a particular option, though the amount of IDCW received by Unit Holders may vary depending on the category of each Unit Holder.
+On declaration of IDCW, the NAV of the respective IDCW Options will further stand reduced by the applicable statutory levy / surcharge/cess/ any other levy payable by the scheme in respect of separate category of investors if any.
+Notwithstanding varying rates of statutory levies, the ex-IDCW NAV will remain the same for all categories of investors in a particular option, though the amount of IDCW received by Unit Holders may vary depending on the category of each Unit Holder.
+For details on taxation of IDCW please refer the SAI.